dipankardeshmukh/zug/NSIS/README.txt

  remove if only if you installed Zuoz3.0 or above after Zug installation other wise you ignore this message, It will run the testcases containg external atoms.

-  •  sqlitejdbc-v056.jar file needed to be copied to current JRE lib/ext folder as it is installed. like - C:\Program Files (x86)\Java\jre6\lib\ext
+  ï¿½  sqlitejdbc-v056.jar file needed to be copied to current JRE lib/ext folder as it is installed. like - C:\Program Files (x86)\Java\jre6\lib\ext
      Now the installer copies this file to the specific location.
 If due to any permission reason it fails please copy it manually.